 |Further details outdoors|

 For your pleasant stay, the Podere Torricchi makes available to you:

 Swimming pool with exclusive view on the hills and loungers, private parking with lighting system.

 All Linen is provided excluding swimming pool towels.

-Change of linen once a week
+Change of linen once a week at extra cost

 Rental is flexible.